Certificate IV in Textile Design, Development and Production - MST40119

 When you successfully complete the Certificate IV in Textile Design, Development and Production you are guaranteed entry into the Advanced Diploma of Textile Design and Development.

-When you successfully complete the Advanced Diploma of Textile Design and Development you are guaranteed entry into a range of RMIT programs.
+When you successfully complete the Advanced Diploma of Textile Design and Development you are guaranteed entry into a range of RMIT programs with advanced standing.

 You will receive 12 credits points of advanced standing into the Associate Degree in Fashion Design and Technology.